ProteinsWebTeam/pyinterprod/README.md

 </tr>
 <tr>
     <td>report-curators</td>
-    <td>Evaluate the gained and lost Swiss-Prot descriptions for InterPro entries between the previous and current member database releases</td>
+    <td>Evaluate the gained and lost Swiss-Prot descriptions for InterPro entries between the previous and current member database releases and send an email containing an archive of the report files</td>
     <td>pronto</td>
 </tr>